 Bryan Kim reviews Cafe Zaffri, a chic Union Square spot with a stunning interior but a menu that doesn't quite live up to the decor.
 Despite some standouts like the lamb Wellington, the food is deemed inconsistent and overpriced.

-"The lamb Wellington is highlighted as a standout dish with excellent flavor and texture.
-The fried eggplant appetizer is also praised as a flavorful starter."
+"The inventive lamb Wellington is frequently highlighted as a standout dish.
+Additionally, the fried eggplant starter has been praised as a delicious appetizer."

 Important Note